juliommen/toro-challenge/README.md

 #### 2) Express Server

-To start the application using a regular `Express` server, open a terminal window, and run:
+To start the application using a regular `Express.js` server, open a terminal window, and run:
 ```
 npm run dev
 ```